getodk/docs/contributing.rst

 - broken links
 - terms not included in the glossary

 Error and warning messages include a file name and line number for tracking them down.
 Try to resolve all your errors and warnings before issuing a pull request.
-However, if this is not possible, please add a note in your pull request. **If you submit a pull request that will create build errors, you must include a note mentioning what those errors are, and why thy are ok to leave in.**
+However, if this is not possible, please add a note in your pull request. **If you submit a pull request that will create build errors, you must include a note mentioning what those errors are, and why they are ok to leave in.**

 To view the documentation in your web browser, you can use Python's built-in webserver.